objcio/articles/2015-02-10-image-formats.md

 return retval;
 ```

 With this method we have full access to the actual pixels, and can do with them whatever we like.
-It is worth, however, checking whether there are already filters available via Core Image, as they will be much easier to use and generally more optimized than any processing of individual pixel values.
+It is worth, however, checking whether there are already filters available via [Core Image](/issue-21/core-image-intro.html), as they will be much easier to use and generally more optimized than any processing of individual pixel values.
+[Learn more about anaglyphs](http://www.3dtv.at/knowhow/anaglyphcomparison_en.aspx).
+The function listed above implements the Optimized Anaglyphs method on that page.

 Metadata